Resources Investment Advisors LLC. Has $206,000 Position in Clipper Realty Inc. (NYSE:CLPR)

-Resources Investment Advisors LLC. grew its holdings in Clipper Realty Inc. (NYSE:CLPR – Get Rating) by 79.9% in the first quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 22,738 shares of the company’s stock after buying an additional 10,100 shares during the quarter.
-Resources Investment Advisors LLC.’s holdings in Clipper Realty were worth $206,000 as of its most recent filing with the SEC.
+Resources Investment Advisors LLC. raised its holdings in Clipper Realty Inc. (NYSE:CLPR – Get Rating) by 79.9% during the 1st quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 22,738 shares of the company’s stock after buying an additional 10,100 shares during the quarter.
+Resources Investment Advisors LLC.’s holdings in Clipper Realty were worth $206,000 as of its most recent SEC filing.

 A number of other hedge funds also recently made changes to their positions in the business.
 Strs Ohio raised its position in Clipper Realty by 479.3% in the fourth quarter.
 Strs Ohio now owns 16,221 shares of the company’s stock worth $161,000 after purchasing an additional 13,421 shares in the last quarter.
 Allspring Global Investments Holdings LLC acquired a new position in shares of Clipper Realty in the 4th quarter worth approximately $54,000.
 Finally, Daiwa Securities Group Inc. lifted its position in shares of Clipper Realty by 165.3% during the 4th quarter.
 Daiwa Securities Group Inc. now owns 4,099 shares of the company’s stock worth $41,000 after buying an additional 2,554 shares during the period.
 Institutional investors and hedge funds own 39.59% of the company’s stock.